 The currently undeveloped subject site has a land use designation of Community/General Commercial (CGC).
-The applicant proposes a future land use map amendment from LI to Low Density Residential (LDR) to allow for single family residential development.
-The rezoning application is not required for the transmittal round of legislation and will be processed during the adoption round of this large scale future land use amendment.
+The applicant proposes a future land use map amendment from LI to Low Density Residential (LDR) and a companion rezoning from Planned Unit Development (PUD) and Residential Low Density-90 (RLD-90) to PUD to allow for single family residential development.
+The companion rezoning application includes and additional 10.69 acres directly east of the land use amendment site, totaling 30.24 acres, and is pending concurrently with this land use amendment pursuant to Ordinance 2020-169.